The Evolution of AI Engineering Paradigms: Four Shifts from Prompt Engineering to Loop Engineering

 For example, experts speculate Swarm Engineering might be the next stage—collaboration and emergent behavior among multiple AI agents.
 Others mention Ecosystem Engineering—building complete ecosystems containing various AI models and tools.

-Our series numbering (10, 20, 30) intentionally leaves room for insertion.
-If a fifth stage appears in the future, it can be inserted at position 40 while existing numbers remain unchanged.
+Our series numbering (10, 20, 30…90) intentionally uses intervals of 10, leaving room for future insertions.
+If a fifth stage (e.g., Swarm Engineering) appears, it can be inserted at position 95 or 100 without renumbering existing posts.

 Reading Advice for Beginners